---

 | Feedback loop | Manual tracking across platforms | Connected to GSC + GA4 for data-driven refresh |

-Mid-market B2B SaaS teams often possess strategic understanding but lack the execution capacity to maintain a GEO program.
-Content teams frequently face bandwidth constraints, while engineers manage six-month sprint backlogs.
-Hiring a deep GEO expert takes three to six months, creating an execution gap that managed programs like Mersel AI bridge immediately through DNS-level infrastructure.
+**Mid-market B2B SaaS teams typically possess strategic understanding but lack the execution capacity to implement GEO at scale.** Internal content teams often face bandwidth constraints, while engineering departments manage six-month sprint backlogs.
+Because hiring deep GEO expertise takes three to six months, managed programs like Mersel AI close this execution gap by providing immediate infrastructure and automated content delivery.

 # Client Results

-Companies with structured GEO programs consistently achieve 3-10x citation rate improvements.
-Typical results follow a predictable timeline: visibility lift occurs within 2-8 weeks, while meaningful pipeline impact develops over 60-90 days.
+Companies with structured GEO programs achieve 3-10x citation rate improvements according to industry benchmarks.
+Typical results include a visibility lift within 2-8 weeks and meaningful pipeline impact within 60-90 days.

 **How long does it take to start getting cited by AI?**